build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

   - It is a good idea to have at least **2** AZs([Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/)) and **2 subnets** considering **resilience**.

   - You have the option to choose the specific AZs.
 This is useful since not all AZs support **Bedrock VPC endpoint**.
-To identify which AZs in an [**AWS region**](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) support Bedrock VPC endpoint, run the following command.
+To identify which AZs are in an [**AWS region**](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) and support Bedrock VPC endpoint, run the following command:

 ```go
 //Replace <region> with your chosen region